It is particularly popular with busy people because it saves you a lot of time.

 - Batch Cooking – Make large batches of a specific recipe, then divide into individual servings to freeze and eat for months to come.
 These make for popular hot lunch or dinner options.

-- Ready-to-Cook Ingredients – Prep ingredients needed for specific meals in advance as a way to reduce cooking time in the kitchen.
+- Ready-to-Cook Ingredients – Prep ingredients needed for specific meals in advance to reduce cooking time in the kitchen.

-Which method works best for you depends on your goals and your daily routine.
+Which method works best for you depends on your goals and daily routine.

 For example, early breakfasts might work better if you’re looking to optimize your morning routine.

-On the other hand, keeping batch meals in your freezer is particularly helpful for those who have limited time in the evenings.
+On the other hand, keeping batch meals in your freezer is particularly helpful for those with limited time in the evenings.

-The different food preparation methods can also be mixed and matched according to your own circumstances.
+The different food preparation methods can also be mixed and matched according to your circumstances.

 Start by choosing the most attractive method, then slowly experiment with the others to determine which one best suits your needs.